data-cleaning/lintools/README.md

 This is a low-level package, to be used by several packages in the `validate`-suite of packages.

-### Successive Projection Algorithm
+#### Successive Projection Algorithm

-A C/R implementation of the Successive Projection Algorithm projects a vector not satisfying a set of linear (in)equality restrictions onto the convex polytope described by the restrictions.

-The SPA algorithm is used to minimally adjust a vector, in the (weighted) Euclidean sense, to satisfy a set of linear (in)equality constraints.
+The SPA is used to minimally adjust a vector, in the (weighted) Euclidean sense, to satisfy a set of linear (in)equality constraints.

 This package is under development and not on CRAN yet.
 You can install the